wp-plugins/appointment-booking-calendar/README.txt

 The "Restricted Dates" tab into the calendar settings lets you to completely disable selected dates from the appointment calendar.
 This is useful for excluding public holidays or other specific dates where no appointments will be offered.

 To restrict a date just click it into the date picker calendar that appears in this tab.
-To remove an already restricted date just click it again.
+To remove an already restricted date, just click it again.

 = The Special Dates Tab =